michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 ### Problems with Replication Lag

 *Read-scaling architecture*: create many followers and distribute read requests across them (common in read-heavy web apps).
-Only asynch replication is feasible (in synch, one broken follower would bring down entire system from handling writes).
-But, asynch followers may have out-of-date information.
+Only async replication is feasible (in sync, one broken follower would bring down entire system from handling writes).
+But, async followers may have out-of-date information.

 This inconsistency is a temporary state (if you stopped writing and waited, the followers would catch up) and is called *eventual consistency*.
-Usually this *replication lag* is small, but with issues it can increase.
+Usually this *replication lag* is small, but it can be higher near capacity or with network problems.

 #### Reading Your Own Writes

-If a user writes data, then immediately reads it (as is common), it would be bad if the asynch follower the read went to didn't have the write yet.
+If a user writes data, then immediately reads it (as is common), it would be bad if the async follower the read request went to didn't yet have the write.
 We need *read-after write consistency* (aka *read-your-writes consistency*): guarantees that a user will see any updates they submitted (not necessarily other users though).
 How to implement:

 * Read something a user may have modified from the leader.
-* If most things are user-editable, the above doesn't scale.
-Instead, have other heurisitics for when to read from the leader (e.g. within a certain amount of time, or track replication lag to followers).
+* If most things are user-editable, the above doesn't allow for read scaling benefits of replication.
+Instead, have other heurisitics for when to read from the leader (e.g. within a certain amount of time or track replication lag to followers).
 * Client remembers timestamp of most recent write and ensures replica serving read is up-to-date or waits.
-Timestamp could be a *logical timestamp* (indicating order of writes) or actual system clock.
+Timestamp could be a *logical timestamp* (indicating order of writes) or actual system clock (needs clock synchronization).
 * If spread across multiple DCs, additional complexity.

 Additional complication if user accesses service from multiple devices, in which case you need *cross-device* read-after-write consistency: